zkoss/zk-mvvm-book/syntax/bindingparam.md

 **Purpose:** Tell binder to retrieve this parameter with specified key from binding argument on the ZUL.

 The annotation is applied to command method's parameter.
-It declares the applied parameter should come from binding argument written on the ZUL with specified key.
+It declares that the applied parameter should come from binding argument written on the ZUL with the specified key.

 Example
 =======